pivotal/docs-tap/getting-started/iterate-new-app-vscode.hbs.md

 Now that you have a skeleton workload developed, you are ready to begin to iterate on your new application and test code changes on the cluster.

 Tanzu Developer Tools for Visual Studio Code is VMware Tanzu’s official IDE extension for VS Code.
-It helps you develop and receive fast feedback on the workloads running on the Tanzu Application Platform.
+It helps you develop and receive fast feedback on your workloads running on the Tanzu Application Platform.

 The VS Code extension enables live updates of your application while running on the cluster and allows you to debug your application directly on the cluster.